planetlabs/planet-client-python/.github/pull_request_template.md

 **Diff of User Interface**

 Old behavior:

 New behavior:

 **PR Checklist:**

 - [ ] This PR is as small and focused as possible
-- [ ] The title of this PR and/or the list of proposed changes are ready for inclusion in the Changelog or indicated a Changelog entry is not required
+- [ ] The title of this PR and/or the list of proposed changes are ready for inclusion in the Changelog or I have determined a Changelog entry is not required
 - [ ] I have updated docstrings for function changes and docs in the 'docs' folder for user interface / behavior changes
 - [ ] This PR does not break any examples or I have updated them

+**(Optional) @mentions for Notifications:**